A Jam-Packed One Day In Florence Itinerary

 The Last Judgment mosaic in the Florence baptistery

 Next, stroll to the Baptistery, in front of the main facade of the Duomo.
-Dating from 1059, it’s over a thousand years old.
+Dating from 1059, it’s over 1,000 years old.

 The Baptistery sports three magnificent sets of bronze doors.
 On the eastern side are the famous golden “Gates of Paradise” designed by Lorenzo Ghiberti and nicknamed by Michelangelo.
-(The originals are now fully restored and housed in the Duomo Museum.)
+(The originals are in the Duomo Museum.)

 The Baptistry is lined with ancient Roman columns of gray granite, likely repurposed from the ancient Roman Forum down the street.